spicata/spicata99/claire-jones.md

 ## realism???

-Magic realism is realism but wit some magical elements.
+Magic realism is realism but with some magical elements.

 * by placing different cultures next to each other, we create dialogue between them
 * by placing different interpretations beside each other, we create dialogue between histories